quorn23/piholeparser/RecentRunLogs/housekeepingscripts/10-Removing-Temp-Files.md

 # Removing Temp Files

 ### Checking For Old Temp Files.
-* Old Temp Files Purged.
+* No Temp Files To Purge.